shanshs/Team-Pigeon/docs/final.md

 The algorithm can be interpreted as this:
 (Updated Q Value) --> (Current Q Value) + (Learning Rate)[Reward + (Discount Rate)*(Max Expected Reward)- (Current Q Value)]

+Our agent will take a 3 x 30 x 3 grid of the blocks around it as observation.
+Since our map is a vertical tunnel and the agent drops from the top of the tunnel, the falling speed of the agent is fast.
+Therefore, we set the grid so that the agent can 'see' 30 levels or blocks down in order for it to have enough time to dodge obstacles.

+Each episode will see the agent taking the above actions until it reaches a terminal state of either successfully landing in the pool of water or dying from hitting an obstacle.

 We used several different algorithmic approaches ranging from DQN learning and PPO to train our agent:

 For one of our DQN approaches: